gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Come on."
 He fell into step beside her
 with the tiger padding silently behind them.
+The narrow streets was almost empty, and the air had the oppressive weight she associated with summer downpours rather than spring gales.
-She nodded to the few people they passed on their way to the gate.
+She nodded to the few people they passed, and again to the soldiers at the gate.
-The square was almost empty,
-and the air had the oppressive weight that preceded a storm.

 Big Blue was already halfway down the valley by the time she, Thokmay, and Kulbinder were on Pillow.